fkeidel/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### (Optional) Visualizing the Neural Network
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

-For visualizing the feature maps of the convolution layers, I selected the seconde image of the new images (Right-of-way at the next intersection)
+For visualizing the feature maps of the convolution layers, I selected the second image of the new images (Right-of-way at the next intersection)

 ![alt text][visualization_input]